• Al Bell "Excellence in Dispatching"

 • Administratively Determined (AD)

-The "Administratively Determined (AD)" Award is given annually to those non-Federal and non-State employees who willingly come onboard to help out in the dispatch community, and go beyond the normal routine to help out.
-These individuals are made up of retirees and private individuals not associated with the government agencies.
+The "Administratively Determined (AD)" Award is given annually to those current non-Federal and non-State employees who willingly come onboard to help out in the dispatch coordination system.
+These individuals are made up of agency retirees and private individuals fully qualified to work within the dispatch coordination system.